 Yoga was originally developed as a meditation method in Northern India over 5,000 years ago.
 It has deep roots!
 The earliest mention of yoga is in the Vedas, a set of four texts about living a lifestyle of wisdom and worship.
 Yoga postures were a way to prepare the body for meditation, self-study, and connection with a higher power.
 Yoga was brought to the west in the early 1900s and it has since grown and spread, as several leaders and gurus developed a following for different types of yoga and philosophies.

 People try yoga for different reasons.
 A regular practice can help with weight loss, blood pressure regulation, headaches, joint mobility, anger management, stress-related symptoms, and much more.
-But you might also find, along the way, things you don't expect- like a new awareness of your breathing, a really fun, great group of people, or a way to be more present, mindful, or spiritual in the midst of your day-to-day grind.
+You might also find benefits you don't expect, like a new awareness of your breathing, a really fun, great group of people, or a way to be more present, mindful, or spiritual in the midst of your day-to-day grind.

 Where do I start?

 If it's your first time, download the free Mindbody app and make yourself a profile.
 Or feel free to stop by the studio anytime we're open and we'll help get you all ready to go.
 COVID-19 Update: As of 1/18/21 Maricopa County requires pre-registration for class and a maximum of 25% capacity for yoga classes.
 Some of our classes regularly fill up so it's important to pre-book your class!
 When you come in, we'll get you checked in, show you around the place, and then you can get your yoga on!
 Please note: our classes start right on time and we cannot allow anyone in late out of respect for the teacher and the yogis that are getting their meditation on.